substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 ./target/release/node-kitties --tmp --dev
 ```

-By doing this, we're specifying to run a temporary chain in developer mode, so as not to need to purge storage each time we want to start a fresh chain.
+By doing this, we're specifying to run a temporary chain in developer mode, so as not to need to
+purge storage each time we want to start a fresh chain.

-Assuming that blocks are being finalized (which you should be able to see from your terminal in which you ran the above command), head over to [Poladot.js Apps][polkadotjsapps].
+Assuming that blocks are being finalized (which you should be able to see from your terminal in
+which you ran the above command), head over to [Polkadot.js Apps][polkadotjsapps].

 **Follow these steps:**

-1. Check that you're connected to Local Node, under "Development".
-Your node will default to `127.0.0.1.:9944`.
+1. Check that you're connected to the Local Node.
+Click on the top left circular icon, open the
+"Development" section, and choose "Local Node".
+Your node is default to be `127.0.0.1.:9944`.

-2. Tell the UI about your custom types.
-This requires you to paste them into the "_Settings_" -> "_Developers_" section.
+2. Tell the Apps about your custom types.
+This requires you to navigate to the "_Settings_" ->
-3. Go to "_Developer_" -> "_Extrinsics_".
-Paste this in the JSON code editor:
+"_Developer_" section, and then paste in the editor the following custom types (in JSON format):

 ```json
 {